What Type Of RV Is Best For Full-Timers?

 Due to overall length, parking and finding campsites can be a problem.

-Non-drivers cannot legally be in the trailer while moving, and it's not recommended even where it is legal.
+Non-drivers cannot legally (in some states) be in the trailer while moving, and it's not recommended even where it is legal.

 Depending on the size of the towable, the tow vehicle could be more expensive than the RV, and could make the overall cost rival a motorhome.